 532/2020 - A Woman and the Waterford News & Star

-The Press Council of Ireland upheld an appeal made by the editor of the Waterford News & Star against this decision by the Press Ombudsman – details below.
+The Press Council of Ireland upheld an appeal against this decision submitted by the editor of the Waterford News & Star.
+View appeal decision here.

 On 29 October 2020 the Press Ombudsman upheld a complaint by a woman that Principle 5 (Privacy) of the Code of Practice of the Press Council of Ireland was breached by the Waterford News & Star.

 The Waterford News & Star published a report on the outcome of a Coroner’s Court inquest where a man had died by suicide.
 The report included the name of the man and his wife, their full address, information that the wife had performed CPR until paramedics arrived and the results of a blood analysis which identified, among other things, a cocaine-type substance in the deceased person’s blood.

 The man’s wife complained that publication of information about the inclusion of a cocaine-type substance was not relevant as the cause of death was not drugs related.
 She also complained about the publication of the graphic detail of how she performed CPR on her husband and the publication of her name and full address.

 The editor of the Waterford News & Star responded by offering her deepest sympathies to the complainant.
 She defended the report by stating that Principle 5.3 of the Code of Practice clearly states that considerations of privacy do not restrict “the right to report judicial proceedings”.
 She said that the Waterford News & Star’s policy is to publish information given at inquests and that the newspaper cannot anticipate how families will react to the publication of details revealed at inquests but in this particular case some graphic details were omitted.
 She went on to state “We consider each and every inquest, and how the families might experience them.
 We will never be able to make the publication of inquests comfortable for families, but we always endeavour to deal with the information as sensitively as possible”.